jacoblapworth/akahu-sdk-swift/src/docs/building-blocks/dropdowns/dropdown.md

 If the trigger is in the bottom half of the viewport, and there’s insufficient space to draw it contents below, the dropdown will position just above the top edge of the trigger.
 This automatic positioning will not change as a result of scrolling but does reset if the viewport changes to prevent dropdowns displaying offscreen.
 It is possible to override this behaviour by setting explicit vertical or horizontal positioning.

+## Interaction & behaviour

+### Opening and closing
+Enter and down arrow will always open the dropdown unless it’s an Autocompleter with this behaviour turned off.
+Dropdowns should not open on focus.
+Clicking away or clicking the trigger closes the dropdown.
+With a single selection dropdown enter will apply the selection and close the dropdown.

+### Applying selections and cancelling

+Things: apply and close on selection; multi-selection with instant application; multi-selection with explicit application.
+Modifications pending an explicit application will not be applied.